Information ecosystems mapping is supporting the co-production of urban weather and climate information services

 While I’ve been working on climate-services since 2008, on both flood- and drought-related risks, most of my efforts have been focused on rural areas or at national and regional levels.
 Urban contexts can offer a wider range of channels for ensuring more affordable communication and feedback than rural situations.
 DARAJA mapped the information ecosystems of Nairobi and Dar es Salaam in order to piggyback weather and climate information services on current information flows in the two cities.
 There are a few reasons why this can be easier in cities.
 For example, smartphone ownership can be more prevalent in some urban contexts, facilitating greater use of social media, and local radios have larger, and more direct access to, audiences.
 It may also be easier to engage national meteorological agency staff stationed there in city-based initiatives.
 Alongside residents of informal settlements, senior decision makers and high-income earners may also benefit from improved city WCIS, raising support for increased investment in the national meteorological agencies that produce them.

-This project has already enabled national meteorological forecasters to more fully appreciate the benefit that WCIS can have for the very real flood risks facing residents in informal settlements.
+This project has already enabled national meteorological forecasters to more fully appreciate the benefits that WCIS can have for the very real flood risks facing residents in informal settlements.
 While flood affects everyone – disrupting traffic and requiring rethinking of routes to work and school – floods have both immediate and long-term effects on the lives, livelihoods, health and homes of people living in flood-prone areas in informal settlements.
 At one project workshop, a senior national meteorological agency staff member seemed to suddenly ‘get it’, immediately committing to be an advocate within his department for the required changes to ensure services meet residents’ needs.